kholt-RH/OpenShiftWorkshop/README.md

 ![image](images/image18.png)

-Now switching context to an Administrator perspective, I wanted to take some time to show you just a few elements of the console that improve quality of life for those who are responsible for operating the core platform and the applications running on it.
+Now switching context to an Administrator perspective, let's take some time to look at a few elements of the console that improve quality of life for those who are responsible for operating the core platform and the applications running on it.

 Here the administrator console, as previously mentioned, deploys, configures and manages core infrastructure of the platform for things like storage, network, compute, etc. simplifying monitoring and managing the overall cluster.

 **Dashboard - Cluster**